jmswaney/thesis/source/11_chapter_2.md

 eFLASH is rationally designed to address the main challenge in scaling molecular labeling to organ-scale samples: the drastic mismatch between probe diffusion time scale and probe- target reaction time scale.
-Probe-target binding reaction is orders of magnitude faster than probe diffusion (12).
+Probe-target binding reaction is orders of magnitude faster than probe diffusion.
 The diffusion timescale increases quadratically with the thickness of the sample, whereas probes rapidly bind to targets as soon as they encounter.
 If the density of the target molecule is high, which is the case for many of protein targets, probes cannot penetrate